 Some Countries Have Brought New Cases Down To Nearly Zero.
-How'd They Do It?
+How Did They Do It?

 New Zealand is now reopening most businesses and is even talking about complete elimination of the coronavirus from its territory.

-As of late May, New Zealand had had roughly 1,500 cases and fewer than 2 dozen deaths from COVID-19.
+As of late May, New Zealand had had roughly 1,500 cases and fewer than two dozen deaths from COVID-19.

 Outstanding in Asia

-Several nations in Asia have had far larger outbreaks but have also managed to bring the disease under control.
+Several nations in Asia have had far larger outbreaks but have managed to bring the disease under control.

 For example, South Korea has reported more than 11,000 cases.
 In late February and early March, South Korea was reporting about 750 new cases a day.
-Now the country is down to on average just a few dozen per day.
+Now the country is down to an average just a few dozen per day.

 Gi-Wook Shin, the head of Walter H. Shorenstein Asia-Pacific Research Center at Stanford University, says the most successful countries all did some things similar to New Zealand.